Bring It! (TV series)

-Bring It! is an American dance reality television series that was debuted on March 4, 2014, on Lifetime.
+Bring It! is an American dance reality television series that first aired on March 4, 2014, on Lifetime.

 On April 28, 2014, Lifetime announced an additional 10-episode renewal of Bring It!.
 Additional episodes returned on July 23, 2014.

 The second season premiered on January 23, 2015.
 New episodes aired on July 31, 2015.

 The third season premiered on January 1, 2016.

 On December 1, 2016, Lifetime renewed the show for a fourth season, which premiered on January 13, 2017.
-Concurrent, Lifetime added a traveling tour, Bring It Live!
+Concurrent, Lifetime added a traveling tour, Bring It Live! shortly after.

 Lifetime renewed the show for a fifth season, which premiered on March 2, 2018.

 Premise

-Bring It! is set in Jackson, Mississippi and features Coach Dianna "Miss D" Williams and her Dollhouse Dance Factory, home of Miss D's Dancing Dolls team, which was founded in 2001.
+Bring It! focuses on multi-style competition team based in Jackson, Mississippi.
+The features and follows Coach Dianna "Miss D" Williams and her Dollhouse Dance Factory, h which was founded in 2001.
 The troupe has over 15 Grand Champion titles and more than 100 trophies, and consists of children aged 10 to 17.
 The show also features the Baby Dancing Dolls, consisting of children under the age of 11.

-The team competes in hip-hop majorette competitions with their main focus being on the Stand Battle (a routine where two teams face each other and alternate "stands" (routines), which are called by the captain depending on what stand the other team performs).
-The team slogan (both the Dancing Dolls and the Baby Dancing Dolls) is "Dancing Dolls For Life" (popularly shortened to DD4L, featured on much of their gear).
+The team competes in hip-hop majorette competitions, with their main focus being on Stand Battles, which are called by the captain depending on what stand the other team performs.

-Rival dance teams featured on the show include: the Divas of Olive Branch (the Dolls main rival, due to the intense rivalry between Miss D and Divas coach Neva), the Prancing Tigerettes (from Memphis) and the Infamous Dancerettes (f/k/a Dynamic Diamond Dollz, also from Memphis), the Purple Diamonds (a cross-town Jackson rival), the YCDT Superstars (from Miami) and new rival (from Tupelo, Mississippi) The Golden Prancerettes.
+Rival dance teams featured on the show include the Divas of Olive Branch (the Dolls' main rival, due to the intense rivalry between Miss D and coach Neva), the Prancing Tigerettes (Memphis), the Infamous Dancerettes (a.k.a Dynamic Diamond Dollz, Memphis), the Purple Diamonds (a cross-town Jackson rival), the YCDT Superstars (Miami), and newer rival The Golden Prancerettes (Tueplo).

 Similar to fellow Lifetime show Dance Moms, Bring It! features the moms of several dancers and their interactions (and occasional arguments) with Miss D. However, unlike Dance Moms (where the moms are in a room above the studio watching the practices), the moms in Bring It! are featured outside the studio.
-In early seasons, the parents could only see what happens in practice through the studio windows; in later seasons Miss D has made a room for the parents to watch the girls through a TV screen.
-(Miss D does not allow parents inside the studio during practices, believing that the dancers need to have only one person – Miss D – leading them at those times.)
+During early seasons, the parents could only see what happens in practice through the studio windows; in later seasons Miss D has made a room for the parents to watch the girls through a TV screen.